Series and parallel circuits: Series circuits

-Series circuits are sometimes referred to as current-coupled or daisy chain-coupled.
+Series circuits are sometimes referred to as current-coupled.
 The current in a series circuit goes through every component in the circuit.
 Therefore, all of the components in a series connection carry the same current.

 A series circuit has only one path through which its current can flow.
 Opening or breaking a series circuit at any point causes the entire circuit to "open" or stop operating.
 For example, if even one of the light bulbs in an older-style string of Christmas tree lights burns out or is removed, the entire string becomes inoperable until the faulty bulb is replaced.

 Current

 In a series circuit, the current is the same for all of the elements.

 Voltage

 In a series circuit, the voltage is the sum of the voltage drops of the individual components (resistance units).

 Resistance units

 The total resistance of two or more resistors connected in series is equal to the sum of their individual resistances:

 Here, the subscript s in R_{s} denotes "series", and R_{s} denotes resistance in a series.